Data Privacy and Security

 When storing your data, we use all due diligence and follow the latest security standards.
 To protect your data from unauthorized access while transmitting it over the internet, we encrypt the traffic between you and the website with SSL (secure socket layer).
 For this purpose, we use a 2048 bit key, the same length as financial service providers, for example.

 We do have to acknowledge, however, that data transmission over the internet or WLAN is never 100% safe.
-We therefore cannot guarantee the security, protection, and integrity of the data that is transmitted between you and us, and we are not liable to you or to third parties for disclosure, loss, abuse, or manipulation of such data, if we did not act grossly negligent or willfully.
+We therefore cannot guarantee the security, protection, and integrity of the data that is transmitted between you and us, and we are not liable to you or to third parties for disclosure, loss, abuse, or manipulation of such data, if we did not act willfully or grossly negligent.

 We urge you to take all necessary precautions and measures to work safely on the internet.
 Change your password frequently.
 Use a password that is least 10 characters long and that cannot be easily guessed.
 Use an SSL-enabled browser.
 If you use a computer that you share with others, log off when you’re done and don’t share your password.